 - mental confusion

-- slow breathing, meaning fewer than eight breaths per minute
+- bradypnea, or slow breathing, meaning fewer than eight breaths per minute

 - irregular breathing, with 10 seconds or more between breaths